 No

-Additional invocation parameters in JSON string format to control generation behavior.
-For supported parameters, see Options parameter description.
+Additional parameters, provided as a JSON string, to control the generation behavior.
+For a list of supported parameters, see Options parameters.

 Return type: ARRAY<DOUBLE>.